abcdesktopio/docs/opsdocs/docs/common/debug_application.md

 $ docker logs 01579054a1f6
 ```

-You should read on output the same lines writed on the web interface
+You should read on output the same lines written on the web interface

 ```
 Error setting cipher RC4